Silver/Bronze Sliding-Time

 _______________________________

 Where do we start with the Silver/Bronze Age timeline?
 We don’t know for certain how much time passes in-between Batman’s debut and the debut of the Justice League of America since that information isn’t specifically given in the comics, but it’s probably two to three years.
-Since the JLA debut was originally in line with its publishing date of 1960, this meant that Batman debuted around 1957 (and Superman debuted in 1956).
+Since the JLA debut was originally in line with its publishing date of 1960, this meant that Batman and Superman debuted around 1956.
 But not so fast, kids.
 Things aren’t so easy in the world of DC.
-Things done changed thanks to the editorial introduction of Sliding-Time (i.e. Floating Timelines).
+Things done changed thanks to the editorial introduction of sliding-time (i.e. floating timelines).
 Special thanks and citation to the brilliant Anthony Dean for parts of the information below.

 Superboy Vol. 2 #2